xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/vendor_registration.md

 To apply for a vendor profile, a prospective vendor must complete and submit the registration form.

-Once the form has been submitted, a new (unapproved) vendor user will be created in the store and a Thank you page will be displayed:
+Once the form has been submitted, a new (unapproved) vendor user will be created in the store and a "Thank you" page will be displayed:
 ![xc5_mv_thankyou_page.png]({{site.baseurl}}/attachments/ref_SkW62BgH/xc5_mv_thankyou_page.png)

 The store administrator will be able to see the registered vendor profile in the store's Admin area.
 The administrator will be able to view the profile details of the prospective vendor and will have to approve or reject their application.